Nine Months: Critical response

+Todd McCarthy, a critic from Variety, described the film as "an exceedingly safe and conventional Chris Columbus comedy."
+This statement suggests that the movie follows a familiar formula typical of Chris Columbus's work.
+Columbus is known for creating feel-good films that appeal to a broad audience.
+His movies often contain lighthearted humor, predictable plots, and heartwarming moments.

+By calling it "exceedingly safe," McCarthy points out that the film does not take any risks.
+It sticks closely to established themes and storylines that are common in many comedies.
+Viewers who enjoy Columbus's style might find comfort in this predictability, while others may see it as unoriginal and lacking in creativity.
+The term "conventional" further emphasizes the idea that the film does not break new ground.
+Instead, it relies on familiar tropes and character types that have been used repeatedly in the genre.
+Overall, McCarthy's assessment highlights that while the film may entertain some, it does not push any boundaries or offer anything new.

 Hugh Grant's opinion

-Grant has spoken disparagingly of his performance in Nine Months, stating in an interview with the SAG-AFTRA Foundation that: "I really ruined it.
+Grant has spoken disparagingly of his performance in Nine Months, stating in an interview with the SAG-AFTRA, "I really ruined it.
 And it was entirely my fault.
 I panicked, it was such a big jump up from what I'd been paid before to what they were offering me.
 And the scale was inhuman to my standards, you know the scale of the production, 20th Century Fox, the whole thing.
 And I just tried much too hard, and you know I forgot to do basic acting things, like mean it.
 So I pulled faces and overacted, it was a shocker."

-On another occasion, he referred to director Chris Columbus as a "genius" and his "brilliant" co-stars, but further commented: "You know, having been paid £20,000 or whatever it was, to do Four Weddings and a Funeral, if you're suddenly paid millions, you think well I better ramp up my performance by 200 times.
+On another occasion, Grant referred to director Chris Columbus as a "genius" and his "brilliant" co-stars, but further commented, "You know, having been paid £20,000 or whatever it was, to do Four Weddings and a Funeral, if you're suddenly paid millions, you think well I better ramp up my performance by 200 times.
 But all that means is that you overact grotesquely, which is what I did.
 So I'm always very apologetic to those people."

-Grant says his disappointment at his performance in Nine Months, following a preview of the film, led him to "a Ken Russell kind of lunch" and later, engaging in a sex act with Divine Brown in Los Angeles in 1995.
+Grant said that his disappointment at his performance in Nine Months, following a preview of the film, led him to "a Ken Russell kind of lunch" and a sex act with Divine Brown in Los Angeles in 1995.